SalesConnection/Caction-Support/docs/How_to_Get_Remote_Signature_From_Customer.md

       <img src="img/How_to_Get_Remote_Signature_From_Customer_Step_6.png" alt="How to Get Remote Signature From Customer Step 6">
    </p>

-7. Enter the email adress of the reveiver.
+7. Enter the email address of the receiver.

    <p align="center">
       <img src="img/How_to_Get_Remote_Signature_From_Customer_Step_7_Email.png" alt="How to Get Remote Signature From Customer Using Email Step 7">